Most Popular Genres of Gaming

 It has branching storylines that lead to a good, neutral, or very bad ending.
 Most don’t provide players with many options except for the occasional puzzle or mini-game.
 (Dating sims are a prime example.)
 Visual novels are often translated to have English subtitles but keep the voice acting in Japanese.

-JRPGs (Japanese RPGs) are anime themed role-playing games.
+JRPGs (Japanese RPGs) are anime style role-playing games.
 They tend to be translated into other languages so gamers from different countries can play them.

 JRPGs may rely on convoluted storytelling, turn-based battle systems, building upon a travel party, memorable adventures, and over-the-top character outfits/weapons.